JosepRubio/notekeeper-app/README.md

 ### Development

-- Read and understand project requirements thoroughly.
+- Read and understand project requirements defined in [CHALLENGE.md](/CHALLENGE.md).
 - Develop logic adhering to good practices and clean code principles.
 - Organize your work using branches and Pull Requests (PRs).
 Ensure all checks pass before merging (`🟢`).